-Participants at the Policy Dialogue concluded that "continued failure to act can no longer be blamed on the absence of effective policies, programmes, interventions or resources," and called for increased political commitment.5
+Participants at the Policy Dialogue concluded that "continued failure to act can no longer be blamed on the absence of effective policies, programmes, interventions or resources," and called for increased political commitment.

 The Warsaw Declaration, reproduced below, should be used by governments worldwide as a framework for effective action on HIV/AIDS and IDU; and by community advocates as an additional tool to hold governments accountable for their failure to act.
+Ralf Jürgens is the Executive Director of the Canadian HIV/AIDS Legal Network.
+He was one of three NGO representatives at the Policy Dialogue.
+Ralf can be reached at ralfj@aidslaw.ca.